-- 5. Previous receipt of humanized or human mAbs, whether licensed or investigational - 6.
-HIV vaccine(s) received in a prior HIV vaccine trial.
-For volunteers who have received control/placebo in an HIV vaccine trial, the HVTN 703/HPTN 081 PSRT will determine eligibility on a case-by-case basis.
+5. HIV vaccine(s) received in a prior HIV vaccine trial.
+For volunteers who have received control/placebo in an HIV vaccine trial, the HVTN 704/HPTN 085 PSRT will determine eligibility on a case-by-case basis.

 Immune System